patrickfrey/mewa/doc/typedb.md

 | constructor   | any type not nil | Constructor describing how the type reduction is implemented.   |
 | tag           | integer 1..32    | Tag assigned to the reduction.                                  |
 | weight        | number           | Weight assigned to the reduction.                               |

-#### Description
-Get the tree of scopes with the list of reductions defined there.

 #### Remark
 This is a costly operation and not intended to be used as data structure for the compiler itself.